 Practically this means that the majority of athletes and coaches (and probably spectators) have been men which means that the approaches taken to training, diet, etc.… Keep Reading

-Since I got behind on writing this week (I had to set up for a 3 hour webinar yesterday), I’m running an excerpt from the forthcoming women’s book (which is coming along I promise) about research on women and why there isn’t more of it.
+Since I got behind on writing this week (I had to set up for a 3 hour webinar yesterday), I’m running an excerpt from the forthcoming women’s book about research on women and why there isn’t more of it.
 It’s probably subtly different from what is actually in the book since I did a lot of rewriting but hopefully gets the concepts across.
 There’s exactly nothing practical here, it’s just kind of some interesting (I hope) blather to introduce the topic.

 Research on Women: Part 1

 For a number of reasons, a great deal of early research (with the possible exception of diet research) was done on males.
 This was especially true in the athletic realm and especially in the early days of sports science research.
-It wasn’t until about the 80’s when a great deal of the gender specific or comparative research really started to be done (1).… Keep Reading
+It wasn’t until about the 80’s when a great deal of the gender specific or comparative research really started to be done.
+But as more and more research started to develop that either repeated the same studies in women or compared men and women, it became rapidly clear that there were differences, some of which were subtle and some of which were distinctly not so subtle.… Keep Reading